Youth Justice Summit 2019: Children in the Criminal Courts

 No child in cells – Reducing custodial remand of children

-With over half the child on custodial from black and minority ethnic backgrounds, reducing the use of custodial remand for children is a pressing issue.
 What are the issues that lead to children being held in custody at the police station or spending long periods on custodial remand?
+We know this increases the likelihood they are refused bail at court.
+With over half the children on custodial remand from black and minority ethnic backgrounds, reducing the use of custodial remand for children is a pressing issue.
 Given that the majority of children (63%) given a custodial remand do not subsequently receive a custodial outcome, what can be done to reduce the use of custodial remand?
-Understand the duties are owed to children and how legal representatives can ensure a child defendant are provided with accommodation where needed.
+Understand the duties are owed to children and how legal representatives can ensure child defendants are provided with suitable bail addresses by local authorities where needed.

-Turning 18 – The impact of turning 18 in the criminal justice system
+Turning 18 – the relevance of becoming an “adult” in the criminal justice system

-Katya Moran (chair), David Emanuel QC and Laura Janes
+Laura Janes (chair), Katya Moran and David Emanuel QC

-Children who turn 18 during the criminal justice system are treated as adults and are required to go to adult courts, adult prisons, receive adult sentences.
-There are approximately with long delays during the police investigation stage, is this contributing to more 17 year olds being sentenced as adults.
+Children who turn 18 during the criminal justice process are treated as adults and are required to go to adult courts, adult prisons and receive adult sentences.
+There are approximately 2,500 children who turn 18 between committing an offence and being sentenced, with long delays during the police investigation stage, is this contributing to more 17 year olds being sentenced as adults?
 What can legal representatives do to reduce the risk of injustice?
 How can systemic issues be addressed?

 Psychologist, psychiatrist, intermediary – instructing the right expert

-Aika Stephenson (chair), Dr Sinead Marriot (tbc), Clare Parkinson (tbc)
+Aika Stephenson (chair), Dr Sinead Marriot, Clare Parkinson

 As many as 60-90% of children defendants will have significant language and communication difficulties (compared to 5-7% of children in the general population).
 How can we ensure the right expert is instructed and provides expert guidance for the legal representatives and the court.